Main Content

 Then I ask them a series of questions, walk them through the prototype, then ask them to rate on a scale of one to five how easy or difficult it was for them to use.
 If they give me a score less than five, I ask them what we can do to make it a five.

 This is a time-consuming process.
-The benefit, however, is test recipients would usually just score the prototype a five or say everything was perfect, but I’ll notice where their mouse was going, where they hesitated, struggled, or where they clicked the wrong place a couple of times.
+The benefit is that test recipients would usually just score the prototype a five or say everything was perfect, but I’ll notice where their mouse was going, where they hesitated, struggled, or where they clicked the wrong place a couple of times.

 You can then dig in and ask why they clicked where they did, or what was going through their mind when they clicked somewhere, and it didn’t work.
 I usually ask them to just think aloud and walk me through what they’re thinking.